hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 }
 ```

-Really nice.
-However, there are even more ways to create bindings.
-What you can also do is to pass a constant value as a binding: `.constant("term")`.
-This is useful for testing.
+Nice.
+And there is more.
+You can create bindings with a constant value like this `.constant("term")` which is useful for testing.
 Or you could create a completely custom binding using a special initializer which takes `getter` and `setter` as input.
 I couldn't come up with any use cases for it yet, but it's nice to know this option exists.

 And now, to complete our classic search example, let's make `query` observable and sprinkle a bit more Combine on top of what we already have: